EPCCed/DAwHPC/ApacheSpark/README.md

 Spark comes with a number of examples that run out of the box.
 For example, to run [SparkPi](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPi.scala):
 ```
 $WORK_DIR/spark-3.3.0-bin-hadoop3/bin/spark-submit --deploy-mode client \
-    --master spark://r1i0n22:7077 \
+    --master spark://r1i5n2:7077 \
     --class org.apache.spark.examples.SparkPi \
     $WORK_DIR/spark-3.3.0-bin-hadoop3/examples/jars/spark-examples_2.12-3.3.0.jar
 ```
-where you replace `spark-3.3.0-bin-hadoop3` and `spark-examples_2.12-3.3.0.jar` with the Spark version and examples jar that you downloaded.
+replacing `spark-3.3.0-bin-hadoop3` and `spark-examples_2.12-3.3.0.jar` with the Spark version and examples jar that you downloaded and using the master node of your cluster in `--master spark://r1i5n2:7077`.

 ## View the Spark GUI and the history server